 How Do I Know What Insurance Applies to My Georgia Auto Accident Injury Claim?

 There are also numerous insurance requirements that determine what type of insurance applies, as well as when and in what order you can settle the insurance claims.
 For instance, if the at-fault driver has a liability policy of insurance, then that will need to be exhausted before you can utilize uninsured motorist coverage under your own policy.
 When you settle that, you must have a release that contains specific language which allows you to preserve your claim against your uninsured motorist coverage.
 There may be multiple policies of uninsured motorist coverage that apply to the crash, and identifying them could mean the difference between say, $25,000 and $500,000, depending on the coverage.

 Health insurance also plays a role in these cases.
 The way in which your medical bills are paid might determine how much money you ultimately receive out of the case.
 Certain types of health insurance have to be reimbursed at the end of the accident, which could take a significant amount of money out of your pocket.
 Other types of health insurance do not have to be reimbursed.
 You need an experienced attorney to look at your case at the outset and give you advice on the best way to pay for your medical bills as they accrue.
 Our attorneys literally wrote the book on Healthcare Liens in GA.
 We are hired by top attorneys throughout Georgia to assist them in negotiating their healthcare liens and review their clients’ policies to determine whether they are reimbursable or not.

 For more information on Resolution Of A Personal Injury Claim In GA, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (912) 401-8880 today.
+Get the information and legal answers you are seeking by calling (855) 909-3021 today.